Maxim restaurant suicide bombing: Official reactions

 Israeli prime minister Ariel Sharon stated that Israel held Palestinian President Yasser Arafat responsible for the attack.
 Arafat condemned the bombing.
-U.S. President George W. Bush condemned the attack, calling it a "murderous action"and a "despicable attack".
+U.S. President George W. Bush condemned the attack, calling it a "murderous action" and a "despicable attack".

 Aftermath

 In response to his daughter's actions, her father Taisir declined all condolences, instead saying that he was proud of what his daughter had done, and that "I will accept only congratulations for what she did.
 This was a gift she gave me, the homeland and the Palestinian people."

 In October 2012, the Arab Lawyers Union awarded their top award to Hanadi Jaradat, and sent a delegation to her family to present them with the award.
 Ayman Abu Eisheh, who is a member of the Palestine Committee at the Arab Lawyers Union, explained that the lawyers were proud of Jaradat, saying that suicide bombing was "in defense of Palestine and the Arab nation."

 Although the interior of the restaurant was destroyed in the attack, it was quickly rebuilt and reopened within several months.
 A monument was erected near the restaurant in memory of the victims killed in the attack.

+Sami Jaradat, one of the perpetrators and one of the heads of The Islamic Jihad in Jenin, is planned to be released from prison as part of the January 2025 Gaza war ceasefire.